cloudinary-community/cloudinary-examples/examples/nextjs-next-image-domain/README.md

 See the file in action at [next.config.js](next.config.js).

-> Note: If using a custom domain with Cloudinary, be sure add the appropriate host in the domains array.
+> Note: If using a custom domain with Cloudinary, be sure to use the appropriate domain in the `remotePatterns` array.

 ## 🚀 Get Started with This Example